Dongsaeng are the proverbial “low man on the totem pole”. This can be good or bad depending on who’s above them.

 It’s one of the more beautiful concepts in Korean culture.

 What does dongsaeng mean in Korean?

-Dongsaeng (동생) means “younger sister/brother”, and is gender neutral.
+Dongsaeng (동생 in hangul) means “younger sister/brother”, and is gender neutral.

 Dongsaeng is a bit tricky to use, since you wouldn’t directly call a younger sibling that on a daily basis.
 Find out how to use it below.